Why join

 What's included?

-- Access to members' only information and publications on the COSA website
+Access to member-only information and publications on the COSA website

 COSA supports the professional and educational needs of its members by designing, developing and delivering professional development activities.
-Examples of these activities include the ASM, Clinical Professional Days, the Cancer Care Coordination Conference and the development of Clinical Practice Guidelines.
+Examples of these include the ASM, Clinical Professional Days, the National Cancer Survivorship Conference and the development of Clinical Practice Guidelines.

 Research